ucn-triumf/UCNanalysis/README.md

 It also plots the standard storagelifetimes over time (TCN18-015), storage lifetime vs temperature/pressure (TCN18-300), storage lifetime while spoiling the source (TCN18-170), and a histogram of backgrounds from all analyzed runs.

 Run with
-`python storagelifetime.py ucn_output_20190226.root`
+`python storagelifetime.py ucn_output_20191122.root`

-The latest output, generated from ucn_out_20190226.root, is found in the folder storagelifetime.
+The latest output, generated from ucn_output_20191122.root, is found in the folder storagelifetime.

 ## storagelifetime_with_monitor.py

-This script takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) with the He3 detector used as a monitor detector during irradiation.
+This script takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) with the He3 detector used as a monitor detector.
+It takes the counts in the Li6 detector during counting and subtracts the Li6 background rate determined during the storage period.
+Then it divides by the counts in the He3 detector during the time following irradiation, while IV1 and IV2 are closed.
 The He3 detector is assumed to be background-free.

-The storage lifetime is determined in three ways:
-1. Take the counts in the Li6 detector during counting and subtract a fixed background rate.
-Divide by the counts in the He3 detector during irradiation and plot the ratio against the duration of the storage period.
-Single-exponential fits (including or excluding the measurement with 0s storage time) or double exponential fits fit determine the storage lifetimes.
-2. Plot the uncorrected and unnormalized Li6 counts against the duration of the storage period.
-Fit a single exponential with background.
-3. Fit the raw rate in the He3 detector during storage with a single exponential (pinhole method).
-This only makes sense if the monitor detector is actually connected to the storage volume (e.g. it is useless for storage between IV2 and IV3).

 The results are printed to pdf files.
 It also plots the background rate in the Li6 detector during the storage time from all analyzed runs.
+And it fits the raw rate in the He3 during the monitoring period with a single exponential (pinhole method).
+This can be used to determine the storage lifetime between IV1 and IV2, to check what influence this might have on the transmission-with-prestorage measurements.

 Run with
-`python storagelifetime_with_monitor.py ucn_output_20190226.root`
+`python storagelifetime_with_monitor.py ucn_output_20191122.root`

-The latest output, generated from ucn_output_20190226.root, is found in the folder storagelifetime_with_monitor.
+The latest output, generated from ucn_output_20191122.root, is found in the folder storagelifetime_with_monitor.

 ## pyROOT crash course